matsuand/docs.docker.jp.onthefly/samples/library/nextcloud/README.md

 # Update to a newer version

 Updating the Nextcloud container is done by pulling the new image, throwing away the old container and starting the new one.

+**It is only possible to upgrade one major version at a time.
+For example, if you want to upgrade from version 14 to 16, you will have to upgrade from version 14 to 15, then from 15 to 16.**

 Since all data is stored in volumes, nothing gets lost.
 The startup script will check for the version in your volume and the installed docker version.
 If it finds a mismatch, it automatically starts the upgrade process.
 Don't forget to add all the volumes to your new container, so it works as expected.

 ```console
 $ docker pull nextcloud